MohamedRafiudeen/Landing-page-for-a-Mobile-phone-using-Angular.js-/README.md

 * The theme of theapp should render a feel of class to the end-user.

-* The various accessories available with the pjone would be displayed, with lins to purchase them.
+* The various accessories available with the pjone would be displayed, with links to purchase them.

 * The app should be navigabe for the users.

 * A contact form would be provided in the  site, for interaction with the users.

+Steps to run:

+* the app works with angular-cli

+* depencencies:
+    "aos": "^2.3.4",
+    "bootstrap3": "^3.3.5",
+    "jquery": "^3.4.1",
+    "webpack-simple": "^1.3.1"
+    "webpack-dev-server": "^3.5.1"

+compile:
+   'ng serve'

+   app opens in 'localhost:4200'